robustini/eXploraVTOL/README.md

 **eXplora Tailsitter VTOL** it was born from a concept by [Marco Robustini](https://www.linkedin.com/in/marco-robustini-a48a49a8/) four years ago.

-Is a fully 3D printed vertical take-off UAS, printed in PLA, ABS and TPU filament.
+Is a fully 3D printed vertical take-off UAS, a multi-role drone suitable for FPV, photogrammetry and other purposes, printed in PLA, ABS and TPU filament.

 It comes in three formats: STL, 3MF and STEP, that way anyone can collaborate to improve it.